ssilentOne/pykemo/README.md

 * **OS Independent.** Being pure-python, the library works on Windows, MacOS and Linux alike.

-* **Asynchronous request for performance boosts.** Though it's recommended to use along a session cookie, to get around the server's DDOS issues.
+* **Asynchronous request for performance boosts.** With the use of async programming, the requests are all made _concurrently_.

 * **Ready to install.** Rather than installing from source, the [releases](https://github.com/ssilentOne/pykemo/releases) have each its own wheels to distribute at your leisure.